1995parham/vim-zimpl/README.md

 =========

 # Introduction
-Simple syntax highlighting for zimpl and it may have many problems :simle:
+Simple syntax highlighting for zimpl and it may have many problems :smile:
 At this moment it can handle almost everything documented in zimpl manual.

 # What does it look like?